 Elizabeth Pastan is the president of the American Corpus Vitrearum, and professor of art history at Emory University, where she received the Distinguished Teaching in the Humanities Award.
 Her work focuses on the reception of monumental narrative cycles, and has focused on stained glass and textiles.
 Her first book on the stained glass of Troyes Cathedral (Les vitraux du choeur de la cathédrale de Troyes) was published by the French Corpus Vitrearum, and she is the only American to have been invited to publish in this series.
+Her publications have appeared widely, including studies in

 Art History Department